AutodeskAILab/IDETC22-Hackathon/README.md

 # IDETC-Hackathon 2022
 ## Introduction and Logistics
 Welcome to the IDETC Hackathon 2022!
-[Copy some introductory content from the Google Docs] Blah blah blah...

 ## Your Goal
 ...is to cluster the assemblies based on their similarity.